 Introduction to Cancer Therapy (Radiation Oncology)

-Today, an increasing number of patients have their cancers treated successfully, with fewer side effects and preservation of normal tissue function, using radiation therapy.
+An increasing number of patients have their cancers treated successfully using radiation therapy.

 Modern technology has combined the use of three-dimensional imaging technology, computerized treatment planning and high-energy x-ray machines to make more precise treatment possible.
-Professionals who use this technology or the information obtained from it include:
+Professionals involved in radiation therapy treatment include:

 - Radiation oncologists